PatMyron/pygames/one-player/README.md

 # Super Mario Bros Racing
-2 Player Mario Racing Game made with the PyGame and Twisted libraries
+Mario Racing Game made with the PyGame and Twisted libraries

 ### Required libraries for playing

 - Twisted
 - PyGame

 ### How to start
-$ make
+    python GameSpace.py

 ### How to play